-Students and postdoctoral students in my laboratory work on a broad range of theoretical and applied questions in population and biology with application to epidemiology and conservation biology.
+Wayne Getz is a professor in the graduate school of the Department of Environmental Science, Policy, and Management.
+Students and postdoctoral students in his laboratory work on a broad range of theoretical and applied questions in population and biology with application to epidemiology and conservation biology.

-At this time projects in my laboratory include:
+At this time projects in his laboratory include:

 (i) Appropriate Complexity Modeling of Biological Systems, computational population biology and development of the Nova modeling building platform.